 Trying to figure out who made a particular pot or pan?
-Here are some of the pages and posts I’ve made that I hope can help you.
+Here are some starting points that might help you.

 When you have a piece of copper in front of you, the first thing to look for are stamps — words, numbers, logos, or symbols that were pressed into the copper.
 Stamps can help identify not only the maker of a pot, but the time period in which it was made.

-Here are some of the different types of stamps you might find, and information I’ve gathered about what they represent.
+Here are some of the different types of stamps you might find.

 - The store that sold it